DingosGotMyBaby/html5-slot-machine/README.md

 ## Credits

-Icons are created by [KPD Media](https://dribbble.com/shots/3517520-Star-Wars) and can be used for private and commercial purposes with no attribution required ([check license here](https://iconstore.co/icons/10-star-wars-icons/)).
+Icons are from [Game-icons.net](https://game-icons.net/) and are licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/)